Aminocd/slate/source/index.html.md

-next-daily-burn-amount | The total amount of units in the logged-in user's public and private currency holdings of the specified currency that will be burned over the next day, in atomic units (each whole unit is composed of 10^10 atomic units) private-currency-holding-id | The ID of the logged-in user's private holding of the specified currency public-currency-holding-id | The ID of the logged-in user's public holding of the specified currency timedate-of-last-private-tx | The date when the last transaction in the logged-in user's private holding of the specified currency took place amount-of-last-private-tx | The amount, in whole units, that was transferred in the last transaction to/from the logged-in user's private holding of the specified currency timedate-of-last-public-tx | The date when the last transaction in the logged-in user's public holding of the specified currency took place amount-of-last-public-tx | The amount, in whole units, that was transferred in the last transaction to/from the logged-in user's public holding of the specified currency
+next-daily-burn-amount | The total amount of units in the logged-in user's public and private currency holdings of the specified currency that will be burned over the next day, in atomic units (each whole unit is composed of 10^10 atomic units) private-currency-holding-id | The ID of the logged-in user's private holding of the specified currency public-currency-holding-id | The ID of the logged-in user's public holding of the specified currency timedate-of-last-private-tx | The date in ISO format when the last transaction in the logged-in user's private holding of the specified currency took place amount-of-last-private-tx | The amount, in atomic units, that was transferred in the last transaction to/from the logged-in user's private holding of the specified currency timedate-of-last-public-tx | The date in ISO format when the last transaction in the logged-in user's public holding of the specified currency took place amount-of-last-public-tx | The amount, in atomic units, that was transferred in the last transaction to/from the logged-in user's public holding of the specified currency

 ## List Currencies